Sam Mattis

-Samuel Harrison Mattis (born March 19, 1994) is an American Olympic track and field athlete who competes in the discus throw, and has a personal record of 68.69 meters.
+Samuel Harrison Mattis (born March 19, 1994) is an American Olympic track and field athlete who competes in the discus throw, and has a personal record of 72.45 meters.
 At the 2020 Summer Olympics in Tokyo, he came in 11th.
 Mattis represented the United States at the 2024 Summer Olympics in Men's discus throw in Paris.

 Early and personal life

 Mattis was born in Manhattan, New York City, the son of Marlon and Marcie Mattis, and is Jewish as is his mother.
 His father was born in Jamaica and moved to New York as a child.
 He has one brother, Jake, who also attended the University of Pennsylvania.
 His father was the captain of the William & Mary track & field team in 1985, held the 35-lbs weight throw record, and ranks No. 3 in the hammer.

-Mattis grew up in East Brunswick, New Jersey, and attended East Brunswick High School, where he started competing in discus throw events as a teenager.
+Mattis grew up in East Brunswick, New Jersey, and attended East Brunswick High School, where he competed in the discus throw and shot put events as a teenager.

+While in high school Mattis won the 2011 New Jersey Meet of Champions, the 2012 Penn Relays and the 2012 New Balance Nationals, in the discus throw.
+He graduated high school with a personal best of 218 feet and 4 inches which is one of the top throws in American high school history.

-He attended the Wharton School of Business at the University of Pennsylvania, and graduated with a Bachelor of Science in Finance and Operations Management.
-Mattis is 6 feet tall.
-He lives in Fleetwood, Pennsylvania.
+Mattis committed to attend the Wharton School of Business at the University of Pennsylvania, where he graduated with a Bachelor of Science in Finance and Operations Management.

 Career

-Mattis won the 2011 New Jersey Meet of Champions, and the 2012 New Balance Nationals, in the discus throw.
+College career

-Mattis competed for the University of Pennsylvania Quakers in college for four years.
-He won the gold medal at the 2015 NCAA National Championships.
-His throw of to win the 2016 Philadelphia College Classic is the American Collegiate record, and the second-best mark in history by a college student.
+Sam Mattis competed for the University of Pennsylvania Quakers, where he was a member of the track and field program for four years.
+He won the discus throw at the 2015 NCAA National Championships.
+He also won the 2016 Philadelphia College Classic with a throw of 67.45 m (221 ft 3 in), a mark reported as one of the top collegiate performances in the event.

 Mattis also earned three NCAA All-American honors, and was named the USATFCCA/NCAA National Scholar of the year.
 The U.S. Track & Field and Cross Country Coaches Association selected him as the 2015 Male Scholar Athlete of the Year for Division I. He is a four-time Heps Outdoor Champion in the discus throw, and received First-Team All-Ivy honors for each of his four outdoor seasons.

+Professional career

+2019

-Mattis won the gold medal at the 2019 Outdoor USA Track and Field Championships, with a throw of 218-9.
+Mattis won the gold medal at the 2019 Outdoor USA Track and Field Championships, with a throw of 218–9.
 At the World Championships in Doha, Qatar, in 2019, he placed 11th.

+2021

 In June 2021, Mattis became an Olympian after finishing top three at the 2020 United States Track and Field Olympic Trials.
 At the 2020 Summer Olympics in Tokyo, he came in 11th.